Internal Medicine at the Animal Hospital Specialty Center

 The Role of an Internal Medicine Specialist

 Your pet’s condition may be more complicated than your regular veterinarian feels comfortable diagnosing and treating.
-Or, your pet may have multiple underlying conditions that have conflicting treatments.
+Furthermore, your pet may have multiple underlying conditions that have conflicting treatments.
 This kind of patient will benefit from a consultation with an internist.

 From animals that don’t seem to be able to stop having accidents in the house to animals with severe heart disease that are oxygen dependent, and internist has the experience and knowledge necessary to deliver the absolute best care available.
 Some of the advanced diagnostics available can change a situation from one where we don’t know what is causing a dog to stop eating and act tired to having the information we need to begin immediate treatment for a speedy and full recovery.